circleci/circleci-docs/jekyll/_cci2/contexts.md

 The default security group is `organization` and enables any member of the org who uses CircleCI to use the context.

-## Runnning Workflows with a Secure Context
+## Running Workflows with a Secure Context

 To invoke a workflow that uses a secure context, a user must be a member of one of the security groups for the context or the workflow will fail with the status of `Unauthorized`.
 If you add a context to your workflow and you are **not** a member of any of the context groups, the workflow will fail as `Unauthorized`.